commonlyjs/commonly/README.md

 ```

 I wanted to have an unopinionated general-purpose utility library
-which would be so comprehensive that it could replace a standard library if one wanted to.
+which would be so comprehensive that it could replace a standard library if one ever really wanted to.

 Here is [my take on the issue](https://imgs.xkcd.com/comics/standards.png), presenting Commonly.